swissmakers/netbox-plus/docs/index.md

 * Try out our [public demo](https://demo.netbox.dev/) if you want to jump right in
 * The [installation guide](./installation/index.md) will help you get your own deployment up and running
-* Or try the community [Docker image](https://github.com/netbox-community/netbox-docker) for a low-touch approach
-* [NetBox Cloud](https://netboxlabs.com/netbox-cloud) is a managed solution offered by [NetBox Labs](https://netboxlabs.com/)